Diary of a Network Geek

 Job News!

-Filed under: Career Archive,Geek Work,Novell,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 10:05 am for you boring, normal people.
+Filed under: Career Archive,Geek Work,Novell,Personal — Posted by the Network Geek during the Hour of the Snake which is mid-morning or 10:05 am for you boring, normal people.

 The moon is Waning Crescent